franktranvantu/css-transitions-and-transforms/README.md

-With CSS transitions, you can set different transitions on different CSS properties.
+With a transition delay you can control when a transition starts, which lets you create transitions that involve multiple steps.